 Securities Litigation and Regulation

-Our lawyers have been active for decades in every major area of securities litigation and enforcement.
-We regularly represent clients in federal and state courts, as well as before regulatory organizations, throughout the country.
-Our clients include public and private companies, broker-dealers, investment banks, investment advisors, and hedge funds, as well as their respective officers, directors and employees, in general litigation, class action suits, multidistrict litigation, and arbitrations.
-We have substantial experience representing both companies and individuals in regulatory proceedings brought by the Department of Justice, the SEC, FINRA, and other self-regulatory organizations.
+Our firm has extensive experience in every major area of securities litigation and enforcement.
+We regularly represent clients in federal and state courts, as well as before regulatory organizations and in arbitrations, throughout the country.
+Our clients include public and private companies, broker-dealers, investment banks, investment advisors, and hedge funds, as well as their respective officers, directors and employees.

 Our notable representations include:

-- Representation of a large broker-dealer in over 400 cases in FINRA arbitrations and litigation in state and federal courts across the country related to six high-yield bond funds that plummeted in value at the start of the financial crisis in late 2007.
+- Representation of a large broker-dealer as one of its national counsel in over 400 cases in FINRA arbitrations and litigation in state and federal courts across the country related to six high-yield bond funds that plummeted in value at the start of the financial crisis in late 2007.
 The firm took dozens of arbitration cases to final award, with most resulting in outright dismissals or awards representing only a small fraction of the amounts demanded.